-The purpose of this framework is to define and promote the role and vocation of Community Climate Coaches in order to catalyse, scale and accelerate community climate action.
-It conveys an understanding of the many roles and activities to be delivered, facilitated and activated in the communities they are working in to respond to the socio-ecological emergencies.
+The purpose of the CCC competencies and learning pathway work and outputs is to define and promote the role and vocation of Community Climate Coaches, to catalyse, scale and accelerate community climate action.
+These outputs explain the many roles and activities to be delivered, facilitated and activated by Community Climate Coaches in the communities they are working in to respond to the socio-ecological emergencies.

 - Map existing competencies / competency gaps / learning pathways for you and your climate action team;

 - Plan how to put in place and develop the competencies (skills, knowledge, attitudes, experience, etc) you, your team or your climate action initiative needs;

 - Understand how those competencies relate to particular roles and activities of your team or climate action initiative;

 - Plan how to use these competencies as a local or regional catalyst to activate community transformation.

 A Community Climate Coach’s role is normally to work with, or as part of, a community climate action team to initiate, support and complete the 5 step journey that is illustrated below.
 CCCs should look to enhance their own competencies that determine their capacity to activate community-led approaches to resilience and regeneration.